grusin-db/uc-azure-account-scim-sync/README.md

    --json_dump_ea_principals cfg/groups_to_sync.json
 ```

-and executing `sync_ea_pull.sh` **BEFORE** the `sync.sh`.
+and execute `sync_ea_pull.sh` **BEFORE** the `sync.sh`.
 This will ensure that `cfg/groups_to_sync.json` will be populated with list of groups that are already setup in EA!

 The SPN id and key used, should be the ones that is used by EA, or is EA's owner.

-#### Terraform is group reference point
+#### Terraform is the group reference point

-EA will use the groups that terraform uses for synchronization, hence there is no need to ever log into EA's Azure's Portal Page to make changes to the groups that should be synced.
+EA will use the groups that terraform uses for synchronization, hence there will be no longer need to log into EA's Azure's Portal Page to make changes to the groups that should be synced.

 To push the groups to EA, create `sync_ea_push.sh` script: